Anselm Adornes

 Anselm Adornes (8 December 1424 in Bruges – 1483 in Scotland), also known as Anselm Adorno, was a merchant, patron, politician and diplomat, who belonged to the fifth generation of the Adornes family to live in Bruges.

 Family

-Anselm was the son of Peter II Adornes and Elizabeth Brader Ickx.
+Anselm Adornes was the son of Peter II Adornes and Elizabeth Brader Ickx.
 His ancestors were from Genoa.
 In the second half of the 13th century the family moved to Flanders: Opicius Adornes moved in 1269 when Count Guy of Dampierre arrived.
 His son Oppicius II (the younger) settled around 1300 in Bruges.
 The Adornes family was closely involved in international trade and in the administration of the city of Bruges.

-In 1443 Anselm married Margriet van der Banck (1427-1480) of Bruges, and they had sixteen children:
+In 1443 Anselm married Margriet van der Banck (1427-1480) of Bruges, and they had 16 children: